Coney Island (restaurant): Menu

-The menu of all Coney Island restaurants centers on the Coney Island hot dog, which is a natural-casing hot dog in a steamed bun dressed with chili, diced onions, and yellow mustard.
-This item is usually referred to simply as a "coney".
-Another popular item on most Coney Island restaurant menus is the "loose burger", which consists of crumbled ground beef in a hot dog bun, covered in the same condiments as a Coney Island hot dog.
-Many Coney Islands also serve "chili fries", which are french fries covered in chili, sometimes with mustard, onions and/or cheese added.
+The menu of all Coney Island restaurants centers on the Coney Island hot dog—known simply as a "Coney"—which is a grilled natural-casing hot dog in a steamed bun, dressed with beanless chili, diced onions, and yellow mustard.
+Another common item is the "loose burger," consisting of crumbled ground beef in a hot dog bun, covered in the same condiments as a Coney dog.

-Many Coney Islands offer other Greek and Greek-American dishes, such as gyros, souvlaki, shish kebab, spanakopita, saganaki, and Greek salads, as well as usual American diner fare, such as regular hamburgers, sandwiches, breakfast items, and desserts.
+Most Coney Islands also offer Greek and Greek-American dishes, such as gyros, souvlaki, kebabs, avgolemono, saganaki, and Greek salads, as well as traditional American diner fare, such as hamburgers, sandwiches, breakfast items, and desserts.